 - 1. ACTIVITY: Plan Implementation.
 Continue the implementation of strategies and policy priorities outlined in Connected KC 2050 (CKC2050) (ongoing). - 2.
 ACTIVITY: Training.
 Conduct targeted training programs through the Academy for Sustainable Communities supporting Connected KC 2050 implementation activities and strategies.
-Topics to be covered may include, but are not limited to, transportation safety, pedestrian and bicycle counting, and mobility planning (ongoing). - 3.
+Topics to be covered may include, but are not limited to, transportation safety, pedestrian and bicycle counting, resilience, and mobility planning (ongoing). - 3.
 ACTIVITY: Initiate Plan Update.
-Develop workplan for technical and community engagement processes to update the MTP by June of 2025 (June) - 4.
-ACTIVITY: Review and evaluate the structure of the MTP database; make enhancements that improve ability to report, summarize and visualize both spatial and non-spatial data. (ongoing) - 5.
+Develop workplan for technical and community engagement processes to update the MTP by June of 2025 (June). - 4.
+ACTIVITY: Engagement.
+With potential consultant support, engage a variety of stakeholders around issues including equity, housing, workforce, and others in support of the development of the metropolitan transportation plan (Dec). - 5.
+ACTIVITY: Review and evaluate the structure of the MTP database; make enhancements that improve ability to report, summarize and visualize both spatial and non-spatial data. (ongoing) - 6.
 PRODUCT: Manage MTP.
 Process plan amendments (as needed)

-2022 Budget for Long Range Planning
+2023 Budget for Long Range Planning

-2.1 Land Use, Demographic & Comprehensive Planning \$512,852 2.2 Metropolitan Transportation Plan \$269,737 Total \$782,589
+2.1 Land Use, Demographic & Comprehensive Planning \$528,238 2.2 Metropolitan Transportation Plan \$327,829 Total \$856,067